Mungbeanbeanie/umbc-hackathon-2026/explainable/README.md

 ## Extension Settings

 No configuration settings are required.
 The Gemini API key is stored in VS Code's built-in secret storage and prompted on first use.

-## Known Issues

-- TypeScript scaffold execution requires `ts-node` to be available on your PATH or via `npx`
-- Sessions are in-memory only and clear when VS Code closes

 ## Release Notes